MoniMurray/piano-teacher/README.md

 The footer section is common across the three pages of the website.

 Each of the social media link icons were created using font awesome.
-Hovering over any of the footer links will cause that link to highlighted.
+Hovering over any of the footer icon links will cause that link to highlighted.

 ### Embedded video